 In-store promotions are a necessary piece of the marketing puzzle for CPG brands.
 However, understanding the different ways they get charged creates a lot of confusion.
 We’re here to help.
 In this article, we'll outline the three main categories and the nuances between them.
-In addition, we'll provide our perspective on each and walk through some examples so you can see how they play out.

 For brands that need a quick, high-level overview, watch the video below.